Speaking: Interactive Communication B2

 Questioning the Premise: Politely challenge the assumption behind their argument.

-"You're assuming that our customers are very price-sensitive, but is that really the case for our premium coffee drinkers?
-My understanding is that they value quality above all."
+"You're assuming our customers are price-sensitive, but is that really the case for our premium drinkers?
+My understanding is they value quality above all."

-Speaker B: "I take your point about pollution. __________, what about the negative impact on businesses and delivery services?"
+Speaker B: "I take your point about pollution. __________, what about the negative impact on businesses?"

-→ Answer: A. "That being said" is a perfect pivot phrase to acknowledge the first point (pollution) and then introduce a contrasting point (negative impact).
+→ Answer: A. "That being said" is a perfect pivot phrase to acknowledge the first point and introduce a contrasting one.

 Speaker B: "_____________________, it's true that sales didn't increase, but the campaign did generate a lot of positive social media attention."

-→ Answer: C. "To be fair" is a great phrase to introduce a partial agreement or a different perspective that balances the initial negative statement.
-"I understand what you're saying" also works well.
+→ Answer: C. "To be fair" is a great phrase to introduce a different perspective that balances the initial negative statement.

 The best way to get good at responding to counter-arguments is to anticipate them.
 In this exercise, you will argue against yourself.